mickenordin/nextcloud-db/mariadb/compose/README.md

 docker-compose down # db1
 ```

-\* *Here we are using `docker-compose down` because the server state does not matter anymore, since we are going to do full syncing afterwards.*
+\* *Here we are using `docker-compose down` because the server state does not matter anymore, since we are going to do full syncing afterward.*

 3) We will perform the restoration on db1.
 Rename the original datadir on db1: